Evangelische Lutherische Emanuels Kirche

 Evangelische Lutherische Emanuels Kirche, also known as Emmanuel Evangelical Lutheran Church and Hill Church, is a historic Lutheran church complex and national historic district located near Dubois in Harbison Township, Dubois County, Indiana.
 The main church was built in 1901, and is a one-story, rectangular High Victorian Gothic style frame building.
 It has a front gable roof and rests on a stone foundation.
 It features a large steeple structure consisting of a square tower, octagonal drum, and spire.
 Also on the property are the contributing cemetery, schoolhouse (1889), and parsonage (1891).

+History

+The church was built in 1901 following a large number of German immigrants to the United States and the Indiana area during the 1800s.
+The congregation itself was formed in 1859 and initially based in a schoolhouse that they had bought from Dubois County to allow for education of their youth in German.
+When schooling was formalised in Indiana under the state, the schoolhouse began to be used as a church school and also place of worship.
+In 1863, a church was erected but this was replaced when Evangelische Lutherische Emanuels Kirche was constructed in 1901.
+The church was built in Late Victorian Gothic style rather than Germanic.

+The church closed for Christian worship in 1971, though it remained maintained as part of a cemetery association.
 It was added to the National Register of Historic Places in 1990.
+It remained consecrated in the Lutheran tradition and still opens for occasional events.
+It holds an annual reunion that is open to the public.